 Silver Cloud (opens new window)

 Silver Cloud is the only evidenced based virtual therapy program available.
 Helping over 240 organizations, including higher education institutions and being the primary provider for Britain's National Health Service.
 They are backed by 17+ years of research with 30 peer reviewed studies to date.
 Their programs include learning modules for self-help related conditions such as issues with stress and resilience.
 Modules are fully interactive and can be completed over an 8 to 10 week period.
 Available on all devices, modules offer exercises in mindfulness, interactive journaling, and mood or lifestyle charting among others.
-As demonstrated by the University of Wisconsin-Madison, Silver Cloud's modules can be used by both students (opens new window) and faculty (opens new window).
 Clients with anxiety, depression, co-morbid mental health conditions, and co-occurring mental and physical health conditions receive another type of program, asynchronous coaching.
 Coaches are master's level or higher mental health providers who will communicate with clients via messaging through the Silver Cloud platform.
 Over 50 researched backed assessment tools are available such as the PHQ-9 and GAD-7.
 Clients that are high risk for suicide are flagged so they may be immediately put in touch with the appropriate level of care.
 Cost of the service varies based on the size of the organization and which programs are needed.

 Talk Space (opens new window)